The Power of Kava: Top 4 Kava Supplement Benefits

 When over half of Americans report that they experience stress during the day, it’s no surprise so many of us reach for the comforts we have at hand: Junk food, alcohol, and the respite offered by our screens.
+But what if there was a safer and more natural alternative?

 We know these measures do not provide long-lasting relief, but sometimes they’re all we’ve got.